Weekly Gem #84, Lead the way into Tokyo Bay

 Location: This 'hidden gem' is located at the intersection of North Harbor Drive and West G Street in San Diego, CA (see Clue Me!
 Map).
 The monument to the U.S.S.
 San Diego.

 On August 27, 1945, the U.S.S.
 San Diego entered Tokyo Bay, hand-picked by Admiral Halsey to lead the way in preparation for the formal Japanese surrender.
 The San Diego earned this honor through an illustrious career that made her the second most decorated U.S. Navy Ship in World War II, exceeded only by the aircraft carrier U.S.S.
 Enterprise.

 The San Diego was basically a bodyguard for the Enterprise and other aircraft carriers, with the mission of always trying to position herself between the carriers and the many air and sea threats thrown at them by the Japanese.
-She was a very lucky bodyguard, making it through 34 battles and earning 18 battle stars without losing a man.
+She was a very lucky bodyguard, making it through 34 battles, 314,000 miles, and earning 18 battle stars without losing a man.

 There's an excellent article by Fred Whitmore, about "the unbeatable ship that nobody ever heard of."
 In it he mentions the time during initial shakedown training when almost nobody knew the ship existed, and it was a secret that the San Diego was in San Diego.
 The crew was supposed to be extremely circumspect when on liberty, but one of the sailors seems to have forgotten those instructions after becoming inebriated.